afendrich/Project-4---Feed-Reader/README.md

 A site was already created and downloaded for use.
 Commented out in the javascript files were tests to be created for Jasmine to analyze.
 Detailed instructions are listed below.

-## Viewing the app
+## Viewing & using the app

 All files are located in the "Project-4---Feed-Reader" directory.
 Copy all files & folders to your local machine, and open the "index.html" file to open the app.
 The jasmine tests will be shown at the bottom of the page.
+After modification to any files associated with the project, the jasmine tests will give you a pass or fail if the modifcations broke what we are testing for in the app.

 ## Included tests for the project.